iTwin/presentation/packages/hierarchies-react/README.md

 ## Localization

-Localization can be enabled for `TreeRenderer` component and `useTree` and `useUnifiedSelectionTree` hooks by providing an object with localized strings that will be used instead of the default english ones.
+Localization can be enabled for `TreeRenderer` component and `useTree` and `useUnifiedSelectionTree` hooks by providing an object with localized strings that will be used instead of the default English ones.

 Example: